Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Background

 \subsection{Shape Analysis via Spectral Geometry}

 Any 3D surface can be viewed as a 2D Riemannian manifold $(\mathcal{M},g)$, with metric tensor $g$, which allows the application of differential geometry to shape analysis in computer graphics and vision.
 One major technique in this area is the use of \textit{spectral geometry}, which is mainly concerned with the Laplace-Beltrami Operator (LBO), $\Delta_g$, and its associated spectrum (i.e., the eigenvalues $\lambda$ of $-\Delta_g \phi_i = \lambda_i \phi_i$) for shape processing \citep{patane2016star}.
 Use of the spectrum generalizes classical Fourier analysis on Euclidean domains to manifolds, transferring concepts from signal processing to transforms of non-Euclidean geometry itself~\citep{taubin1995signal}.
 The LBO spectrum (LBOS) characterizes the {intrinsic} properties of a manifold \citep{levy2006laplace,rustamov2007laplace,vallet2008spectral}, sufficiently matching human intuition on the meaning of ``shape'', to the extent it is considered as its ``DNA'' \citep{reuter2006laplace}.
 Mathematically, \textit{intrinsic} properties of a shape are those that depend only on its metric tensor, independent of its embedding \citep{corman2017functional}; this includes, for example, geodesic distances and the LBOS.
 Among the most useful advantages of intrinsic shape properties is \textit{isometry invariance}, meaning intrinsics do not change in response to alterations that do not affect the metric.
-This includes rigid transforms, as well as non-rigid deformations, such as biological articulations (approximately).
+This includes rigid transforms, as well as certain non-rigid deformations, such as biological articulations (approximately).
 Algorithms relying on shape intrinsics are therefore able to ignore such deformations (e.g., recognize a person regardless of articulated pose).
 We show some examples of the intrinsic-extrinsic geometric decomposition provided by the LBOS in Figures \ref{fig:lbotsne} and \ref{fig:int_vs_ext}.
+We remark that we also refer to extrinsic shape as non-rigid pose, since this is the most intuitive interpretation for the case of approximately isometrically articulating objects, like animals.

 Intrinsic spectral geometry processing has thus yielded numerous useful techniques for vision and graphics, often due to its isometry invariance.
 This includes semi-localized, articulation invariant feature extraction, such as the heat \citep{sun2009concise,gebal2009shape} and wave \citep{aubry2011wave} kernel signatures, later extended to learned generalizations \citep{boscaini2015learning}.
 Similar techniques can be applied to a variety of downstream tasks for 3D shapes as well, including correspondence \citep{rodola2017partial,ovsjanikov2012functional}, retrieval \citep{bronstein2011shape}, segmentation \citep{reuter2010hierarchical}, analogies \citep{boscaini2015shape}, classification \citep{masoumi2017spectral}, and manipulation \citep{vallet2008spectral}.
 Beyond the standard LBOS, more recent research has also explored localized manifold harmonics \citep{neumann2014compressed,melzi2018localized}, modifications of the LBO \citep{choukroun2018hamiltonian,andreux2014anisotropic}, and \textit{ex}trinsic spectral geometry \citep{liu2017dirac,ye2018unified,wang2017steklov}.